Orders

 After executing payment, check the order's payment.next_action field to determine what your application must do:

 confirm_payment – Customer must confirm transaction intent.
 Commerce sent a confirmation token (typically via SMS) to the customer's phone.
-Your application must collect this token from the customer and submit it via /orders/confirm_payment.
+Your application must collect this token from the customer and submit it via the Confirm a Payment endpoint.
 This verification step prevents unauthorized charges—the customer proves they initiated the transaction by retrieving the token from their SMS.

 authorize_payment – Customer must authorize payment with their provider.
 For mobile money, this means entering their PIN in the provider's USSD prompt.
 For cards, this means completing 3D Secure authentication.
-Your role is passive—display a waiting state and poll /orders/lookup to detect when authorization completes.
+Your role is passive—display a waiting state and poll the Lookup an Order endpoint to detect when authorization completes.

 redirect – Payment requires browser redirect.
 The next_action.redirect object contains the URL.
 Redirect the customer to that URL (typically a bank authentication page).
 After completing authentication, the provider redirects back to your configured redirect_url.

 No next action – Payment is processing or complete.
-Poll /orders/lookup to track progress.
+Poll the Lookup an Order endpoint to track progress.
 When payment status becomes paid, funds are captured and you can fulfill the order.

 Confirmation flow for mobile money